bradh43/GoMoKu/README.md

 ## Acknowledgments

-I would like to thank Dr. Hauser at Pacific Lutheran University for assigning this project and givign us the tools to get it done.
+I would like to thank Dr. Hauser at Pacific Lutheran University for assigning this project and giving us the tools to get it done.